About Our Historic Savannah Inn

 20th Century Changes

 Once it passed out of the family’s hand, the Oglethorpe residence, now known as the Lester House, was turned into a boarding house.
-By the late 1920s, it had changed from a boarding house to a well-known bordello.
-Its fame is attributable in part to the many police raids on the establishment that were duly recorded in the Savannah News
+By the late 1920s, it had changed from an boarding house to a well-known bordello.
+Its fame is attributable in part to the many police raids on the establishment that were duly recorded in the Savannah News.

 In April of 1969, the Girl Scouts of America purchased the property and refurbished the building’s lower level for use as administrative offices.